-With the popularity of crafts brews, more and more small breweries are popping up all over the place.
+With the popularity of craft brews, more and more small breweries are popping up all over the place.

-Many of them offer tours where you can learn about the brewing process and even sample some of their products.
+Many offer tours where you can learn about brewing and sample some of their products.

-Some breweries also have restaurants attached to them so you can get something to eat as well.
+Some breweries also have restaurants attached to them, so you can get something to eat.